xyang2uchicago/BioTIP/README.md

 2. Multiple tipping points may coexist during an observed progression and multiple CTSs may coexist in the same critical transition state.
 3. Under exposure to a stimulus, the same population of cells faces multiple trajectories.

+We applied BioTIP to six datasets and compared BioTIP's performance with other existing tools.

 ### Where to apply BioTIP?
 To adopt tipping-point theory to transcriptomic analysis, there are two commonly accepted premises: